I like to think of myself as a bit of a tech Swiss-army knife; a curious generalist who loves rolling up his

 in Technology in 2022.

-Now I’m chasing a lifelong fascination with aviation.
+Now I’m chasing my lifelong fascination with aviation.
 I’m currently at Cranfield University pursuing an MSc in

-Safety and Human Factors in Aviation where I am exploring how human-AI systems can boost situational awareness,
+Safety and Human Factors in Aviation where I am exploring how to design systems that can support situation awareness,

-support cognitive offloading, and improve predictive safety in future flight systems.
-My current obsession is a
+cognitive offloading, and improve predictive safety in flight systems.
+My current research interest is in human-computer and human-machine interation in future flight deck interface design.

 Learn more about me... or Book a Call